 Christmas is a time for coming together with family and loved ones but that can be hard as those close to us grow older or live further away.
 Read how one daughter manages during Christmas and the rest of the year.

 Christmas is a time when families traditionally get together.
 I am very lucky!
-Although I lost my dad to dementia three years ago, I still have my lovely Mum – a fabulous 94 year old!
+Although I lost my Dad to dementia three years ago, I still have my lovely Mum – a fabulous 94 year old!
 My Mum and I are extremely close, especially as I am an only child, and we always have a lovely Christmas together – just the two of us.
 My mother and I live over a hundred miles apart – having days off for Christmas gives me the time to travel and spend quality time with her.
 However, what about the rest of the year?
-For many people with aging parents who live miles away, being able to see them and making sure they are happy, healthy and safe is a real challenge.
+For many people with ageing parents who live miles away, being able to see them and making sure they are happy, healthy and safe is a real challenge.

 I have many friends and peers born in the 1960s and 70s who are facing this issue.
 We have now reached the age when the tables are turning and rather than our parents supporting us, we now need to offer help and support to our parents.
-Ideally, we would live minutes away from our mums and dads, but many of us left our hometowns to go to university or to get a job and have built new lives, often far away from our parents.
+Ideally, we would live minutes away from our Mums and Dads, but many of us left our hometowns to go to university or to get a job and have built new lives, often far away from our parents.
 It is too simplistic to say, “Just move back” – our lives are too entrenched in the community we live now and it is often logistically impossible.
 Our children go to school here and their friends (and ours) are here.
 We perhaps cannot get a job in our hometown and often just cannot afford to move.

 Fortunately, I work for Family Action.
-Knowing my situation, my manager offered me the opportunity to go part time.
+Knowing my situation, my manager offered me the opportunity to go part-time.
 This meant I could work Monday to Thursday, and then go to my Mum’s on a Friday through to Sunday.
 After a couple of months, things settled down and we felt that for me to visit every other weekend would work just as well and it does.
 We have fallen into a routine of me driving up Friday morning; we do a big shop that will keep mum going for two weeks; I take her to the bank and other appointments such as the opticians and, if the weather is nice, we go out on little trips.
-We both love musicals and the ballet, so there are also visits to the local theatre.
-Each spring, the week of my dad’s birthday, we go away on holiday, hiring a mobile home near the coast.
+We both love musicals and ballet, so there are also visits to the local theatre.
+Each spring, the week of my Dad’s birthday, we go away on holiday, hiring a mobile home near the coast.
 I also speak to Mum every day.

 However, I know that I am very fortunate, as Mum is able to live on her own.
 I know many people for whom this is not an option.
 Their parents are in very poor health – several have parents with dementia and they cannot be left alone.
 Their options are stark, especially if they do not have the room for a parent to move in with them.
 Some have had to give up work and move back home.
 Others pay an extortionate amount for carers to look after their parents or they have had to make the often difficult decision to move their parent(s) into a nursing home.

 I am no expert and I do not have the answers.
-However, from personal experience I can share some things that have helped Mum and me and maybe some of these things may be of use to others.
+However, from personal experience, I can share some things that have helped Mum and me and maybe some of these things may be of use to others.

 Social clubs for older people, especially those that cater for people with dementia?